Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • All students wishing to shadow should complete a Clinical Shadowing Approval Form and submit it to the Student Affairs Department and Clinical Education Department at least two weeks before beginning any shadowing opportunities.

-• KHSC-KansasCOM recommends that Pre-Clerkship students shadow no more than two half days per month.
+• KHSU-KansasCOM recommends that Pre-Clerkship students shadow no more than two half days per month.

 • Shadowing is not permitted during mandatory curriculum hours.
 Students may not use an excused absence to shadow.
 If a mandatory curricular activity becomes scheduled when a previously booked shadowing session is scheduled, the shadowing schedule must be canceled or rescheduled.